 The input tax credit on food is not available in following cases:

-– Goods or services or both of food are used for personal consumption
+– Firstly, if goods or services or both of food are used for personal consumption

-– Foods as goods are stolen, lost, destroyed, written off or disposed of by way of gift or free samples.
+– Secondly, if foods as goods are stolen, lost, destroyed, written off or disposed of by way of gift or free samples.

 Can ITC be claimed on food used for business purposes?

-The registered person can claim ITC where inward supply is obtained from a registered supplier by a registered person in the course or furtherance of business .
-Further, the tax invoice must be duly issued and supply must be made.
-Therefore, ITC is available if the supply is obtained for any purpose in the course or furtherance of business.
+The registered person can claim ITC where inward supply is obtain from a registered supplier like a registered person in the course or furtherance of business.
+However, the tax invoice must duly be issued and supply made.
+Therefore, ITC is available if the supply is for any purpose in the course or furtherance of business.

 Also Read: Can you claim GST ITC on travel?